openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA" ></th>
    <th></th>
   <td>d.
-Dynamic registration of application that is NOT lifecycled as a Zowe address space /td>
+Dynamic registration of an application that is NOT lifecycled as a Zowe address space /td>
   </tr>

 </table>